NaolAklilu/2023-project-phase-mobile-tasks/on-boarding/todo_app/README.md

 # todo_app

 This app is flutter app allows the user to add tasks.
+It is developed using Clean Architecture and TDD.

 ## Getting Started